apache/nifi-minifi-cpp/METRICS.md

 ## Configuration

+Currently LogMetricsPublisher and PrometheusMetricsPublisher are available that can be configured as metrics publishers.
+C2 metrics are published through C2 specific properties, see [C2 documentation](C2.md) for more information on that.

+The LogMetricsPublisher serializes all the configured metrics into a json output and writes the json to the MiNiFi logs periodically.
+LogMetricsPublisher follows the conventions of the C2 metrics, and all information that is present in those metrics, including string data, is present in the log metrics as well.
+An example log entry may look like the following:

+    [2023-03-09 15:04:32.268] [org::apache::nifi::minifi::state::LogMetricsPublisher] [info] {"LogMetrics":{"RepositoryMetrics":{"flowfile":{"running":"true","full":"false","size":"0"},"provenance":{"running":"true","full":"false","size":"0"}}}}

+PrometheusMetricsPublisher publishes only numerical metrics to a Prometheus server in Prometheus specific format.
+This is different from the json format of the C2 and LogMetricsPublisher.

+### Common configuration properties

-To configure the a metrics publisher first we have to set which publisher class should be used:
+To configure the a publisher first we have to specify the class in the properties.
+One or multiple publisher can be defined in comma separated format:

     # in minifi.properties

-    nifi.metrics.publisher.class=PrometheusMetricsPublisher

-Currently PrometheusMetricsPublisher is the only available publisher in MiNiFi C++ which publishes metrics to a Prometheus server.
-To use the publisher a port should also be configured where the metrics will be available to be scraped through:
+    nifi.metrics.publisher.class=LogMetricsPublisher

+    # alternatively

+    nifi.metrics.publisher.class=LogMetricsPublisher,PrometheusMetricsPublisher

+To define which metrics should be published either the generic or the publisher specific metrics property should be used.
+The generic metrics are applied to all publishers if no publisher specific metric is specified.

     # in minifi.properties

+    # define generic metrics for all selected publisher classes

+    nifi.metrics.publisher.metrics=QueueMetrics,RepositoryMetrics,GetFileMetrics,DeviceInfoNode,FlowInformation,processorMetrics/Tail.*

+    # alternatively LogMetricsPublisher will only use the following metrics

+    nifi.metrics.publisher.LogMetricsPublisher.metrics=QueueMetrics,RepositoryMetrics

+Additional configuration properties may be required by specific publishers, these are listed below.

+### LogMetricsPublisher

+LogMetricsPublisher requires a logging interval to be configured which states how often the selected metrics should be logged

+    # in minifi.properties

+    # log the metrics in MiNiFi app logs every 30 seconds

+    nifi.metrics.publisher.LogMetricsPublisher.logging.interval=30s

+Optionally LogMetricsPublisher can be configured which log level should the publisher use.
+The default log level is INFO

+    # in minifi.properties

+    # change log level to debug

+    nifi.metrics.publisher.LogMetricsPublisher.log.level=DEBUG

+### PrometheusMetricsPublisher

+PrometheusMetricsPublisher requires a port to be configured where the metrics will be available to be scraped from:

+    # in minifi.properties

     nifi.metrics.publisher.PrometheusMetricsPublisher.port=9936

-The following option defines which metric classes should be exposed through the metrics publisher in configured with a comma separated value:

-    # in minifi.properties

-    nifi.metrics.publisher.metrics=QueueMetrics,RepositoryMetrics,GetFileMetrics,DeviceInfoNode,FlowInformation,processorMetrics/Tail.*

 An agent identifier should also be defined to identify which agent the metric is exposed from.
 If not set, the hostname is used as the identifier.